 Last year, The Lemelson Foundation gave $100 awards to outstanding young inventors in Society Affiliate Fairs with middle school participants around the country.
 This is the second year of a three-year grant where young innovators will be recognized.
 The prize was especially created to reward young inventors whose projects exemplify the ideals of inventive thinking by identifying challenges in their communities and creating solutions that will improve lives.

-It’s a problem most LEGO fans have had to contend with at one point or another: how can you easily sort through a mountain of LEGOs to locate specific colors?
+It’s a problem most LEGO fans have had to contend with at one point or another: how can you easily sort through a mountain of LEGO to locate specific colors?
 Noah Kang was facing just this problem when his little sister asked him to build her a green LEGO plane.
-Noah shared that he thought to himself, ‘couldn’t a machine be doing this for me?’ as he dug through all his LEGOs.
+Noah shared that he thought to himself, ‘couldn’t a machine be doing this for me?’ as he dug through all his LEGO.

 To solve the problem, Noah and his partner Jonah Wynee developed a Lego sorting machine they called the Bichromatic Brick Sorter using a Google site called Teachable Machine, which enables users to train a computer to recognize images, sounds and poses.
 No extensive knowledge of coding was required.